-^{}Vascular access site injury requiring treatment or major bleeding is defined as: 1) Bleeding at access site, hematoma at access site, or retroperitoneal bleed that occur within 72 hours of the procedure.
+Vascular access site injury requiring treatment or major bleeding is defined as: 1) Bleeding at access site, hematoma at access site, or retroperitoneal bleed that occur within 72 hours of the procedure.
 To qualify, the event must be associated with a hemoglobin drop of >3 g/dL; transfusion of whole or packed red blood cells, or a procedural intervention/surgery at the bleeding site to reverse/stop or correct the bleeding.
 This excludes "GI", "GU" and "Other" bleeds.
 2) Major access site related injury requiring treatment includes access site occlusion, peripheral embolization, dissection, pseudoaneurysm, AV fistula requiring treatment anytime from the procedure until discharge.

-[†] Defined as patients with undergoing elective diagnostic cath and coronary angiography with all native coronary territories <50%.
-Exclusions: Patients with prior CABG, cardiac transplant evaluation; preop evaluation for non-cardiac surgery and diagnostic cath treatment recommendation of "other cardiac therapy without CABG or PCI".
+† Defined as patients with undergoing elective diagnostic cath and coronary angiography with all native coronary territories <50%.
+Exclusions: Patients with prior CABG, cardiac transplant evaluation; pre-op evaluation for non-cardiac surgery and diagnostic cath treatment recommendation of "other cardiac therapy without CABG or PCI".

-STANDARDS: Quality assurance 11.
+11.STANDARDS: Quality Assurance

 - 11.1.
-A quality assurance (QA) monitoring program must be present and integrated with a quality improvement (CQI) effort (10) - 11.1.1.
-A QA program should include structural, process and outcome indicators - 11.1.1.1 Structural indicators may include: a) credentialing and re-credentialing criteria, b) licensure and board certification status, c) documentation of CME participation and d) other criteria - 11.1.1.2.
-Process indicators should may include: a) quality of angiographic studies, b) completion of accurate and informative reports, c) emergency response times, d) total procedure and fluoroscopy times, e) contrast usage, f) radiation dose, and g) other criteria - 11.1.1.3.
-Outcome indicators assessed should be part of an overall quality assurance (QA) program - 11.1.2.
-The quality assurance program must include a peer-review with randomly selected diagnostic and interventional procedures reviewed for their indications and complications and a periodic review of all major laboratory complication rates (11) - 11.1.3.
-The QA program must include an assessment of: a) the rate of "normal diagnostic catheterization procedures", b) an assessment of complication rates for all types of procedures performed, and c) an assessment of the diagnostic accuracy and adequacy of angiograms as defined in detail in section 9.2.2. - 11.1.4.
-Major complications should be reviewed by internal peer review or by an independent expert with a constructive rather than punitive context - 11.1.5.
-An individual operator with complication rates exceeding national benchmarks for a 12 month period should be carefully reviewed by the facility. - 11.1.6.
-Facility administration must be actively involved in this process and provide the necessary support (FTEs) for this process. - 11.2.
-A quality monitoring conference should occur on a regular basis.
-At large facilities, this should occur monthly while at smaller facilities no less than quarterly.
-All operators must participate in the quality review process and attend a reasonable number of the conferences as established by the facility.
+A cath lab specific quality assurance (QA) monitoring program must be present and integrated with the facility quality improvement (CQI) effort (9). - 11.1.1.
+A QA program should include structural, process and outcome indicators. - 11.1.1.1.
+Structural indicators may include: a) credentialing and re-credentialing criteria, b) licensure and board certification status, c) documentation of CME participation and d) other criteria. - 11.1.1.2.
+Process indicators should include: a) quality of angiographic studies, b) completion of accurate and informative reports, c) emergency response times, d) total procedure and fluoroscopy times, e) contrast usage, f) radiation dose, and g) other criteria. - 11.1.1.3 Outcome indicators assessed should be part of an overall quality assurance (QA) program. - 11.1.2.
+The quality assurance program must include a peer-review process with randomly selected diagnostic and interventional procedures representing all operators performing cases in the CCL reviewed for their indications and complications and a periodic review of all major (MACCE) laboratory complication rates (11). - 11.1.3.
+The QA program must include an assessment of: a) the rate of non-obstructive coronary artery disease based on the NCDR CathPCI registry definition b) an assessment of MACCE and vascular complication rates for all types of procedures performed, and c) an assessment of the diagnostic accuracy and adequacy of angiograms as defined in detail in section 10.2.2. - 11.1.4.
+Major complications must be reviewed by the internal peer review process or by an independent expert. - 11.1.5.
+Any operator with risk-adjusted procedure mortality or the need for same-day emergency CABG in the lowest quartile of performance (based on NCDR benchmark results) for 2 consecutive individual quarters must be reviewed. - 11.2.
+A quality conference should occur on a regular basis (No less than quarterly) All operators must participate in a minimum of 50% of the quality review meetings.